 Using Mesh Import from OBJ Files, one may find some limitations.

 As a rule, one should always Save before doing bold things in Revit.

 Most important is that the limit is around 150000 faces for one import.
 The mesh should be continuous and ideally, closed.

 Mesh is too big.
 One may get this error, caused by Revit’s internal limitations on the shapes used:

-One can delete unwanted faces:
+One could delete unwanted faces:

-Try decimating the mesh to less than 150000 faces.
+One could decimate the mesh to less than 150000 faces.
 (This mesh looks really nice to start with because it has around 1000000 faces and has images mapped to it.)
 Don’t worry about the image maps as they won’t come into Revit, anyway.

 Another problem is that the mesh could come in as mush.
 This may be caused by being too big and/or not manifold.

-Try doing “Detect and fix mesh issues” in ReMake.
+One could try doing “Detect and fix mesh issues” in ReMake.
 This will fill holes, tunnels, and spikes.
 If the mesh is 3D printable and below the limits in size, it should come into Revit well.